ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

 > **Note**: If you're using Anaconda, we recommend running these commands in the **Anaconda Prompt** or any terminal where `conda` commands are configured.
 > **Note**: If you're using Windows with Anaconda and trying to setup virtual environments, you need a Linux subsystem for it.
 We recommend WSL, and are happy to provide support if you need.

+A well known problem from previous semesters is that if you are going wiht virtual envirionments, you should restart the venv whenever you make changes to dependencies or your API key.

 ---
 ### **Step 3: Install the OpenAI Python Library**